BretFisher/sysbench-docker-hpe/README.md

 ## Scenario 3: Using multiple official MySQL Docker images on a single bare metal host

   - Use the same process as in Scenario 2

+## Saving Time
+  - You can save time by pulling my `bretfisher/sysbench-docker-hpe` image rather then building your own (if my defaults work for you)
+  - As you're doing this you'll start to notice significant time used to run `run8.sh` as the sysbench will be creating sample data for each container.
+If you're not benchmarking the actual sample data creation (I don't) then you can save time by creating a single container with the sample data, then using `docker commit` to save it (and db's) to a new image, and then run your `test8.sh` from there.
+Doing this way requires editing the scripts a bit and also means you'll need to store db's *in* your containers, which may not work if you're wanting to test storage that's using Docker Volumes or Bind Mounts.

 # Getting help